 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss Basel III requirements for high-volatility commercial real estate (HVCRE) loans and the HVCRE exemption criteria, as well as bank regulator guidance on a number of issues regarding borrower contributed capital, maximum LTV ratio and conversion to permanent financing.
+This CLE webinar will be a timely introduction to the high-volatility commercial real estate (HVCRE) regime.
+Our panel will discuss Basel III requirements for HVCRE loans and the HVCRE exemption criteria, and the recent reforms to the Dodd-Frank Act which modify those requirements.
 The program will also discuss how lenders are revising covenants in loan documentation in response to the HVCRE rules and the uncertainties facing borrowers.

 - Basel III rules